 With regard to mortgage lending, the “par rate” is the interest rate a borrower will qualify for with a given bank or mortgage lender assuming there is no interest rate manipulation.

 In other words, the borrower would receive the par interest rate if there was no yield spread premium (YSP) taken by the broker or lender in exchange for an above par rate, and no discount points paid by the borrower to get a below par rate.

 Since YSP has been outlawed, there should not be a lender credit, as it would also bump the interest rate above the market price in similar fashion.

 The par rate, otherwise known as the base rate, is also determined by a borrower’s particular loan scenario, which includes mortgage pricing adjustments for things such as loan amount, credit score, property type, loan-to-value ratio, and so on.

-Keep in mind that the par rate for a high-risk borrower will always be much higher than that of a low-risk borrower because of adjustments, but a mortgage broker or lender can still manipulate a low-risk borrower’s mortgage interest rate by giving them a large credit to offset closing costs.
+Keep in mind that the par rate for a high-risk borrower will always be much higher than that of a low-risk borrower because of adjustments.

 Let’s look at an example of par rate:

 – 6% 0.00 (par rate)

-In the example above, we see a list of interest rates with corresponding fees or rebates.
-A rate of 6% is the par rate, assuming there are no pricing adjustments, because it has zero associated cost.
+In the example above, we see a list of mortgage interest rates with corresponding fees or rebates.

-This means the borrower isn’t getting a credit for obtaining that specific interest rate, and the borrower doesn’t have to pay anything (discount points) to obtain it either.
+This means the borrower isn’t getting a credit for obtaining that specific interest rate, nor does the borrower have to pay anything (discount points) to obtain.